 There are two independent serial ports on the MFT B-Series.
-A mini-type B USB connector with Kurz driver can act as a COM port to make "remote" terminal operations possible or the RS-485 port can be used for the Modbus protocol and multipoint communications.
-The USB port can be used in instead of the small LCD/keypad option to view data, configure the meter or extract diagnostic data.
+A mini-type B USB connector with Kurz driver can act as a COM port to make "remote" terminal operations possible.
+A RS-485 port can be used for the Modbus protocol and multipoint communications.
+The USB port can be used instead of the optional on-board LCD/keypad to view data, configure the meter or extract diagnostic data.
 The upload or download of the meter configuration can be done on either the USB or Modbus port using the Kurz provided program KzComm.
-The advantage of the Modbus port is greatest when you have multiple meters on the bus allowing access to all of them from one location, your heated/cooled office or control room.
+The advantage of the Modbus port is greatest when you have multiple meters on the bus allowing access to all of them from one location (eg, your heated/cooled office or control room).